 The AeroGarden is a top-of-the-line indoor hydroponic system, which is highly resourceful for growing fresh flowers, salad greens, vegetables, and herbs.

 The system uses deep water culture to distribute nutrients naturally without the presence of GMOs, pesticides, or herbicides.
 The unit measures 17.25 by 11.25 inches.
 It is fitted with seven plant sites.
 The system has a growing area of 4.5 to 24 inches high.

 The system comes installed with an LED grow light, which is tuned to a precise spectrum.
 The spectrum promotes photosynthesis, allowing the plants to grow naturally and rapidly.

-The LED lighting has red LEDs for bloom, blue LEDs for larger yields, and white LEDs for expedited growth.
+The LED lighting has red LEDs for bloom/flora, blue LEDs for larger yields, and white LEDs for expedited growth.

 - Grows flowers, salad greens, vegetables, or fresh herbs